msoral/limit_order_book/README.md

 ### Assumptions

-1. Normally an order book would have buy and sell sides, however provided data does not have such information.
-I modelled the order book to have both sides but will only populate buy side due to lack of information about order side.
+1. Normally an order book would have buy and sell sides, however provided data only has buy orders.
+I modelled the order book to have both sides but will only populate buy side
 2. Provided data set includes queue positions however, assuming the requests the system receives will be in order with respect to their execution time.
 I chose to sort the data in the same time frame by queue position.
 Therefore, I did not perform a search operation within the limit to place the order.
 Instead, I placed the order at the tail of limit